Lending to the Territory Government

 Medium Term Investment Fund

-The Medium Term Investment Fund (MTIF) is a segregated pool of investments held with CHA and commenced on 27 November 2007 with an initial investment of $50 million.
-The MTIF primarily represents surplus funds that have accumulated and not yet been expended by Territory Government agencies.
-In November 2014, the fund was increased by $100 million following a review of the CHA investment portfolio guidelines.
-In May 2016, $100 million was redeemed from the fund to the Infrastructure Development Fund.
+The Medium Term Investment Fund (MTIF) was a segregated pool of investments held with CHA and primarily represented surplus funds that had accumulated and not yet been expended by Territory Government Agencies.

 Infrastructure Development Fund